“It is difficult to get the news from poems, yet men die miserably every day for lack of what is found there.”

 — William Carlos Williams, physician and poet

 Labor, the work of your hands and heart, is sacred and you shouldn’t give it away to just anybody.
-I started working on commercial farms picking berries and beans when I was ten and have worked at least part of each year since.
+I started working on commercial farms picking berries and beans when I was ten.
+I’ve worked at least part of every year since at a variety of jobs, from mill work to corporate mustapha.
+Labor has been my lens to understand the world.
 Poetry is culture work.
 If the poet does his or her job well, their work becomes insurgent art and a human call to arms, as Carlos Williams pointed out.
 If there is anything more important right now, I’m not sure what it is.

 Yours in art and labor,